vaibhavj-11/PotholeNavigator-app/README.md

 # Features

-1. Real-time pothole detection using computer vision algorithms
+1. Real-time pothole detection using machine learning algorithms
 2. Highlighting of potholes on the screen
 3. Option to avoid potholes while driving or cycling
 4. User-friendly interface